-The coral bean shrub blooms most profusely when grown in a full sun location.
-However, it can tolerate dappled sun, as it naturally occurs along the edge of woodlands and forests.
+Coral bean shrub blooms best in full sun for four to six hours daily, but it can tolerate partial sun, as it naturally occurs along the edge of woodlands and forests.

 Water the coral bean once a week for the first growing season to encourage growth.
 The shrub does not tolerate excess wetness and should never be waterlogged.
-Once established, the coral bean is considered to be a drought-tolerant shrub and may only require supplemental watering during abnormally long dry periods.
+Once established, the coral bean is a drought-tolerant shrub and requires only supplemental watering during abnormally long dry periods.
 Be mindful of inadequate rainfall.

 Temperature and Humidity

-To survive as a perennial, the coral bean requires warm temperatures and thrives in USDA zones 8 through 11.
-In regions that experience cold winters with freezing temperatures, the coral bean can be grown as an annual.
+The coral bean requires warm temperatures and thrives in USDA zones 8-11.
+In regions that experience cold winters with freezing temperatures, the coral bean can be grown as an annual rather than a perennial.

-Once established, the coral bean shrub does not require regular fertilizing.
+The coral bean shrub does not require regular fertilizing.
 However, young plants benefit from fertilization in the spring to help boost growth.
 Use a balanced fertilizer, such as a 10-10-10, slow-release product.
 This shrub also benefits from annual mulching to help retain moisture and protect the sensitive root system from cold temperatures.